linuxserver/docker-nzbget/README.md

 # linuxserver/NZBGet

-[NZBGet](http://nzbget.net/) NZBGet is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
-It supports all platforms including Windows, Mac, Linux and works on all devices including PC, NAS, WLAN routers and media players.
+[NZBGet](http://nzbget.net/) is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.

 ## Usage